PiotrekKowal/unboxed-ideas/README.md

 ## What is this?

-Application which uses TRIZ metodology to solve any sorts of problems.
+Application which uses TRIZ methodology to solve any sorts of problems.
 Those methods were created to help engineers in their work, but they can be used in every area.

 ## Features used